harryseo1992/Pycharm-For-Dummies/docs/customization.md

     **CAUTION**
     {: .label .label-yellow }
-            You may choose to press *commit* here to simply commit the changes you have made.
+            You may choose to press "commit" here to simply commit the changes you have made.
-            However, in order to **save** the changes you have made to a repository that you cloned from,
+            However, in order to SAVE the changes you have made to a repository that you cloned from,
-            you must also *push* the changes you made as well.
-The next step will entail *pushing* changes.
+            you must also "push" the changes you made as well.
+The next step will entail "pushing" changes.

 5. Press the downward arrow next to *commit button*.